 I do not know where the ideas come from.
 All I know is that they come easily to me.
 Just like the people when enjoy collecting Leeann and her friends, I too feel very connected to their world.
 Inspiration comes easily to me.
 Without a story, a concept, a theme, these would just be toys.
 It is through imagination that they “come to life”.

 Special events are “the icing on the cake”.
 When a doll club decides to commission a souvenir doll from me I feel I have done my work in making the Leeann line appealing to people.
 I am given a theme, a budget, and off I go.
-I dream, I create, I design a souvenir doll but I also add multiple accessories, companion dolls, centrepieces.
+I dream, I create, I design a souvenir doll but I also add multiple accessories, companion dolls, centerpieces.
 I also attend all events for which one of my dolls in featured.
 I also make a presentation with live comments.
 People enjoy meeting Leeann’s dad and I enjoy meeting them.
-In the same spirit as “direct sales” being the new way of selling dolls I felt large doll convention would soon become a thing of the past and started travelling to collectors instead of expecting them to travel to me.
+In the same spirit as “direct sales” being the new way of selling dolls online, I felt large doll convention would soon become a thing of the past and started traveling to collectors instead of expecting them to travel to me.

 I must first say I was afraid of Facebook for the longest time.
 I love people, I love interacting with people, and I feel that social media is changing the way people interact with each other.
 And not always in a good way.
 I feel there’s less and less face-to-face contact, people have more Facebook friends than real life friends.
 But people were asking why Leigh Ann didn’t have her own Facebook page so I caved in and created one.
 I have to be honest and say I’m having a lot of fun.
 Well, Leeann is having a lot of fun.
-I try to keep it fun, informative, exciting, and inviting so that people participate.
+I try to keep it fun, informative, exciting and inviting so that people participate.
 So far it has been amazing.
 There’s been a whole social side to my work since the very beginning.
 Facebook is now the way to do it.

 WHAT WILL TOMORROW BRING?
 I know “ALL WILL BE FINE”… for all of us.
 Let’s see what tomorrow brings.
 Maybe this is just a “difficult time that will pass”.
 But always remember that one thing that will never end is OUR FRIENDSHIP.

-Pictures made by: Elena Stepanova (a fan of Denis Bastien from Russia)
+Pictures made by Elena Stepanova (a fan of Denis Bastien from Russia)